MaximilianAlgehed/MaximilianAlgehed.github.io/blogposts/SAT.md

 ```
 The code should be read "for every number x in the range 1 to 5, produce x copies of x".
 That is to say, the variable `x` is bound to the elements of `[1..5]` individually.
-It desugars into code that looks, basically, like this:
+It de-sugars into code that looks, basically, like this:
 ```Haskell
 example :: [Int]
 example = concatMap (\x -> replicate x x) [1..5]
 ```
-Which evalutes to:
+Which evaluates to:
 ```Shell
 ghci> example
 [1,2,2,3,3,3,4,4,4,4,5,5,5,5,5]